Tekla Structural Designer simplifies workflows and lives up to interoperability promise

-Tekla Structural Designer includes all the critical information needed to fully automate design to an engineer’s chosen building code so less time is spent processing analysis data.
+Tekla Structural Designer includes all the critical information needed to fully automate design to an engineer’s chosen building code, so less time is spent processing analysis data.

 “It’s really easy to do a quick comparison of materials for a structure and present that back to the architect, along with the pros and cons of each,” said O’Kane.
 “With Tekla Structural Designer, we can create one model in steel and one in concrete to see which is more economical.
-It’s extremely valuable to do this on the front end of a job, with little effort and without having to spend a lot of time creating the models.
+It’s extremely valuable to do this on the front end of a job, with little effort and without spending a lot of time creating the models.
 It’s definitely a competitive advantage that the architects and owners appreciate.”

 Transform your business

 “Tekla Structural Designer delivers on everything it claims and is a high-end design program, with no limitations on size or complexity,” said Funk.
 “It’s been very powerful and has all the capabilities we need to work faster and smarter.”